 Building An Innovation Engine Through Vertical Integration

 Despite the hype and fanfare shrouding 5G, it still suffers from the lack of a killer app.
 Is it the autonomous vehicle?
 It depends on how dumb you think the car will be and how dependent it will be on the cloud or the edge.
 What we do know today is that media content is the “killer app” that drives data on the wire and over the air.
 Highly anticipated 5G applications such as VR and AR media and gaming will require the 5G promise.
-But more importantly, they need content and a captive consumer market that will drive adoption of these new 5G media applications.
+But more importantly, they need content and a captive consumer market that will drive the adoption of these new 5G media applications.
 The AT&T and Time Warner integration can create that perfect storm that makes the consumer 5G promise a reality.

 - Assets such as HBO and DC games provide AT&T with a global, pan-operator end market of consumers who are actively engaged with Time Warner content brands such as HBO’s “Game of Thrones”, and Warner Bros.
 Studios’ “Wonder Woman.”